microsoft/Network-Performance-Visualization/README.md

 Network-Data-Visualization is a tool used to visualize the data produced by various network performance analysis tools.
 Currently, the project supports NTTTCP, LATTE, and CTStraffic.
 # Installation
 ## Manual Installation
 Download this repo to your machine, and then move the Network-Performance-Visualization folder to C:\Program Files\WindowsPowerShell\Modules.
-After this run the following command:
+After moving the folder, run the following command:
 ```PowerShell
 Install-Module Network-Performance-Visualization
 ```